Natural Baby Life logo (480 x 130)

 • Bathe your baby regularly, and pay particular attention to their armpit area.

 • Use baby shampoos and a gentle washcloth to scrub away dirt and dust.
-Even little babies can pick up some nasty amounts of dirt; after all, they do crawl around on the floor.
+Even little babies can pick up some nasty amounts of dirt.

 • Pat your baby dry after their bath, and use a baby-friendly moisturizer to keep their skin healthy.